Building a Simple Tab Component with Vanilla JavaScript

 renderTabs();

-- Styling: Add some CSS for hover effects and better spacing.
+- Styling: Add CSS for hover effects and improved spacing

-attributes and keyboard navigation. - Animations: Add smooth fade or slide transitions.
+aria-*attributes and keyboard navigation - Animations: Include smooth fade or slide transitions

-- Reusability: Turn this into a class or module for use in multiple components.
+- Reusability: Convert to a class or module for multiple implementations